Skip to content

 Additionally, they didn’t fully clean soils pressed into the soft finishes, such that over time, most wood pieces became darkened, scratched, dried out and had to be regularly refinished or replaced.

-Thanks to modern chemists, cleaning wood furniture is now a walk in the park.
+Thanks to modern chemists, knowing how to clean wood furniture is now a walk in the park.

 Modern synthetic detergents are incredibly effective yet surprisingly gentle on surfaces.
 Instead of relying on alkalis and acids to dissolve dirt, synthetic detergents are powered by surfactants, which simply bond soils to water, so they can be easily rinsed away.